Traumatic brain injuries (TBI) are the leading cause of death and disability worldwide.

 How does trauma damage neurons?

-Brain injuries cause a cascade of damage within neurons.
+Brain injuries cause a cascade of damage to neurons.
 Immediately following trauma, the mitochondria inside neurons start to malfunction.
 Mitochondria are cellular organelles that generate energy, scientists call them the “powerhouses of the cell”.

 When mitochondria aren’t functioning harmful chemicals called ‘reactive oxygen species’ accumulate within neurons, causing oxidative stress.
 This is bad news for neurons as oxidative stress results in cell death.
 The dying neurons burst open and spill their toxic contents into the surrounding area.
 The affected region becomes inflamed and collateral damage propagates to other neurons – causing further neurodegeneration.

 Under the microscope, the regions of the brain affected by a traumatic injury may have similarities to neurological conditions like Alzheimer’s disease.
-Amyloid plaques can form around neurons, and tangled deposits of the protein tau collects inside neurons.
+Amyloid plaques can form around neurons, and tangled deposits of the protein tau collect inside neurons.

 Visualising brain injuries

 It is difficult to visualise how much damage a TBI has caused.
-The microscopic TBI damage can be invisible in on computed tomography (CT scan) or magnetic resonance imaging (MRI) scans.
+The microscopic TBI damage can be invisible in computed tomography (CT scan) or magnetic resonance imaging (MRI) scans.

 The complex interconnections between neurons mean that even subtle brain damage has catastrophic effects on global brain function.
 So neurological tests are key for diagnosing problems with brain function in conjunction with functional MRI scans (fMRI), electroencephalogram (EEG) or magnetoencephalogram (MEG) to show altered neural activity after brain injury.

 Understanding the brain mechanisms affected by a TBI is vital for developing therapies.
 In the next blog, we talk about the neurological effects of repeated concussive events often experienced by athletes and how the brain can recover from traumatic injury.